tdmckinn/apft/README.md

 ﻿
-## ARMY APFT example app using MS tech typescript / WebAPI  along with Facebook's Reactjs,.
+## ARMY APFT example app using MS tech typescript / WebAPI  along with Facebook's Reactjs.

 ## This is a Work in Progress
 Really just getting a feel for using typescript seeing how it changes my workflow vs using babel